-Healthy eating is one of my obsessions and I’ve found that I have to be very intentional to eat healthy.
+Eating is one of my obsessions and I’ve found that I have to be very intentional to eat healthily.
 I can't just wing it - but some days I have to wing it - especially when I'm traveling and I just make the best choices I can.
-However, generally it's about planning and ensuring that all of the the right things are stocked and within easy reach.
+However, generally, it's about planning and ensuring that all of the right things are stocked and within easy reach.
 So on a really good week when I'm organized, I will do the meal planning for our family as well as for myself.
 And I typically bring my breakfast and my lunch to work as well as snacks.

 It's about planning and ensuring that all of the the right things are stocked and within easy reach.

 Everyone's in the office is always making fun of how much I eat!
-I actually don’t eat that much but I eat often -not for any reason other than that's just how I like to eat.
-And one really good strategy I found is to make five salads for the week on Sunday, and then make sure that I have a protein in the fridge that I can throw into the salad.
+I actually don’t eat that much but I eat often.
+One really good strategy I found is to make five salads for the week on Sunday, and then make sure that I have a protein in the fridge that I can throw into the salad.
 We have a little fridge at work and I keep some salad dressing in there all the time.
 I can pretty much guarantee that I’ll eat much better if I do that.

 How do you structure your time with your family?
 Are there any routines you have that help you maintain a positive lifestyle together?